 Many applications do not apply the load evenly over the press bed which can negatively impact the structural integrity of the machine and tooling; this is often referred to as off-center loading.
 Challenging off-center loading processes include asymmetrical part geometries, progressive dies or the desire to consolidate multiple operations (and multiple dies) into a single machine.
 Many presses, particularly those with large beds and/or small tooling, can also be improperly loaded due to operator error, creating additional alignment problems.

 Beckwood’s ALC system protects the press structure and tooling while decreasing maintenance costs.
 Processes that historically could not be accomplished in a traditional 4-post press are now being efficiently and properly executed with the integration of Active Leveling Control.
-ALC is a cost-effective option for tackling tough applications previously designated only for servo or gib-guided presses.
+ALC is a cost-effective option for tackling tough applications previously designated only for servo-electric or gib-guided presses.

 Minimizing Breakthrough Shock